zeyap/legacy-personal-website/_posts/2017-07-30-Inverse-World.markdown

 <h2>Conception</h2>

-We were required to develop an Augmented Reality game.
-After brainstorming on the game design, we decided to create a life simulation & virtual social experience on mobile devices.
+<p>We were required to develop an Augmented Reality game.
+After brainstorming on the game design, we decided to create a life simulation & virtual social experience on mobile devices.</p>

-Due to thr group's love for engaging stories and role-playing interactive novels, we decided to make a story-driven simulation game.
-There are already a number of impressive and non-AR predesessors.
+<p>Due to thr group's love for engaging stories and role-playing interactive novels, we decided to make a story-driven simulation game.
+There are already a number of impressive and non-AR predesessors. </p>

 <h2>Gameplay</h2>